List of University of Michigan faculty and staff

-As of fall 2023, the University of Michigan employs 8,189 faculty members at the Ann Arbor campus, including 44 living members of the National Academy of Sciences, 63 living members of the National Academy of Medicine, 28 living members of the National Academy of Engineering, 98 living members of the American Academy of Arts and Sciences, 17 living members of the American Philosophical Society, and 129 Sloan Research Fellows.
+As of the fall of 2023, the University of Michigan employs 8,189 faculty members at the Ann Arbor campus, including 44 living members of the National Academy of Sciences, 63 living members of the National Academy of Medicine, 28 living members of the National Academy of Engineering, 98 living members of the American Academy of Arts and Sciences, 17 living members of the American Philosophical Society, and 129 Sloan Research Fellows.

-The Ann Arbor campus's faculty comprises 3,195 tenured and tenure-track faculty, 72 non-tenure track faculty, 1,157 lecturers, 2,525 regular clinical instructional faculty, and 220 supplemental faculty, and 117 emeritus/a faculty; additionally, there are 871 faculty members serving as research faculty, librarians, curators, or archivists.
+The Ann Arbor campus's faculty comprises 3,195 tenured and tenure-track faculty, 72 faculty classified as "instructional not-on-track" faculty, 1,157 faculty classified as lecturers, 2,525 regular clinical instructional faculty, and 220 supplemental faculty, and 117 emeritus/a faculty; additionally, there are 871 faculty members serving as research faculty, librarians, curators, or archivists.

 The university employs 18,422 regular and 5,745 supplemental staff members at its Ann Arbor campus, and another 20,158 regular and 1,317 supplemental staff members at its hospital.
 Supplemental staff counts included 4,476 job titles held by students, including graduate student instructor, research assistant, and staff assistant positions.